 In 1976 Dana founded Custom Auto Machine Company, also known as Camco Racing Engines and he still operates that business today at the same location on East Street in Weymouth Mass.

 In an effort to go even faster, Dana built a destroked FE-powered Mustang II that he ran in the NHRA Pro Stock class until 1979.
 At that point, he took a hiatus to raise a family and focus his attention on his growing business.

 Twenty years later, Dana realized that drag racing fever was still in his blood.
 Dana returned to the drag strip driving a Corvette funny car.
 No, it was not a Ford.
 Unfortunately, IHRA decided to cancel the class and the Corvette became a test vehicle for Camco Racing Engines.

 Dana returned to his Ford roots when he built a 1948 Fiat funny car running an alcohol-fueled Ford wedge motor.

 In 2008 Dana formed the East Coast Pro Comp Association which allowed racers to compete on a heads up local level similar to the old NHRA Pro Comp class.
 The East Coast Pro Comp Association is still active today and provides a great venue for racing and spectator enjoyment.

 Dana has truly made a mark on the New England Hot Rodding and Drag Race scene.
-Building engines, sponsoring classes, supporting New England Dragway, a car owner, and of course being the “lifetime sponsor” for Northeaster Racing, Dana’s legacy will live on in New England for years to come.
+Building engines, sponsoring classes, supporting New England Dragway, as a car owner, and of course, being the “lifetime sponsor” for Billy Dee’s Northeaster Racing, Dana’s legacy will live on in New England for years to come.

 The Orientals Hot Rod Club is honored to award Dana Hard with Induction into the 2019 class of the New England Hot Rod Hall of Fame.